 This competition invites seniors attending schools in Lycoming County to submit a four- to six-page essay which describes and interprets an object, artifact(s), or an exhibit displayed at the Historical Society's Taber Museum.
 The essay should include a description of the item(s) or exhibit and an interpretive explanation of how the chosen historical subject relates to modern life.
 Our goal is to encourage students to contemplate how the past can be such a significant and transformational influence on the present--and on the future.

-Based upon the criteria listed below, a team of judges chosen by the Historical Society will determine the winner, and a cash prize of $500.00 will be awarded.
-The successful essayist will be recognized by the Lycoming County Historical Society at its annual meeting in April of 2018.
+Our 2018 winner, Juliet Jacques from Williamsport Area High School, was presented with a $500 check for her very insightful essay explaining the history behind her high school’s mascot, the “Millionaires.”
+The Taber Museum is filled with fascinating exhibits portraying our rich local history, and your senior students are guaranteed to find a wide array of interesting topics for consideration based upon the criteria listed below, a team of judges chosen by the Historical Society will determine the winner, and a cash prize of $500.00 will be awarded.
+The successful essayist will be recognized by the Lycoming County Historical Society at its annual meeting in April of 2019.

 - Cash Prize: $500.00

 - Judging: The winner will be determined by a team of judges from the LCHS.
 All entries will be reviewed anonymously (essays will be identified by number, not by name).
 The decision of the judges is final.

 - Contact Person: Submit questions to John Raymond (email@example.com or 570-326-0861).
 You may submit your final essay via email to John Raymond, or present it in person at the front desk, LCHS Thomas T. Taber Museum, 858 West Fourth St., Williamsport, PA 17701.

 - Theme: "The Taber—Today and Tomorrow" - How is the past (as displayed at The Taber Museum) connected to the present and to the future?